amitmerchant1990/reverie/README.md

 ## RSS

-The generated [RSS feed](https://en.wikipedia.org/wiki/RSS) of your blog can be found at <https://yourgithubusername.github.io/feed>.
+Reverie comes with a [RSS feed](https://en.wikipedia.org/wiki/RSS) in-built.
+The generated RSS Feed of your blog can be found at <https://yourgithubusername.github.io/feed>.
 You can see the example RSS feed over [here](https://reverie-jekyll.netlify.app/feed.xml).

 ## Sitemap